 Since there’s not much you can do to convince them of your abilities, it’s time to adjust the way you’re dealing with their insistent care.
 Always remember, when you can’t change the situation, you change your perception of it.

 How to Handle Overbearing Loved Ones

-Invite your loved ones to the doctors with you.
-Unfortunately, the doctor has more power in helping your loved ones see that you are not as incapable as they believe.
-You may want to put a call in to the doctor before you go to the appointment to see if he or she can help you with speaking to your loved ones.
+When it comes to medical decisions, invite your loved ones to attend doctor appointments with you.
+You may want to call the doctor’s office before you go to see if he or she can help you with speaking to your loved ones.

 Compromise has helped you for many years when dealing with your loved ones, so why stop now?
 You can always sit down with them to explain how you’ve been feeling.
 You can then come up with a plan.
 This plan would include doing some of the things that they want you to do, and some of the things you want to do.

-It can be irritating to think that you need to negotiate how you will live your life, but if you think about it, this isn’t anything new.
+It can be irritating to think that you need to negotiate how you will live your life.
+But if you take a moment to think about it, this isn’t anything new.
 As you were raising your children, you’ve probably had to compromise on the things you wanted to do for the sake of your children.
-Now that you’re older, things haven’t changed too much, accept now your children are adults and it’s harder to deal with because it’s not you caring for them, but them caring for you.
+Now that you’re older, things haven’t changed too much, except now your children are adults and it’s harder to deal with because it’s not you caring for them, but them caring for you.